applebiter/gnatwriter/README.md

 ### Usage
 For now, the noveler.py script in the project root demonstrates how to use the app.
-Import the `Novel` class from the `noveler` module and create a new
+Import the `Noveler` class from the `noveler` module and create a new
 instance:

     from noveler.application import Noveler